Exam board: Edexcel

 Edexcel A Level Geography consists of three externally examined papers and one coursework component.

-This is a synoptic unit, examining inter-linkages between different geographical themes and ideas.
+PAPER 3: Assessed by examination – This is a synoptic unit, examining inter-linkages between different geographical themes and ideas.
 It will be based on a geographical issue within a place-based context that links to the three synoptic themes of players, attitudes and future uncertainties.
 It is rooted in two or more of the compulsory content areas in paper 1 and 2.

 Grade 6 in GCSE Geography.
 Grade 5 maths and Grade 5 English.

-Progression Routes and Careers
+Progression routes and careers:

-A geography qualification is highly respected by employers due to its multi-disciplinary approach and range of transferable skills gained; for example statistical and spatial analysis alongside an ability to collect understand and interpret complex data and communicate it to a variety of audiences.
+A geography qualification is highly respected by employers due to its multi-disciplinary approach and range of transferable skills gained; for example, statistical and spatial analysis alongside an ability to collect understand and interpret complex data and communicate it to a variety of audiences.
 It can lead to reading a human or physical geography degree, environmental studies, meteorology, natural hazards management and a GIS masters.
-As a result it can lead to a vast range of jobs such as: an environmental consultant, hazard management, expedition leader, digital mapping, diplomat, lawyer, travel writer, human rights officer, weather forecaster, surveyor and many more.
+As a result, it can lead to a vast range of jobs such as: an environmental consultant, hazard management, expedition leader, digital mapping, diplomat, lawyer, travel writer, human rights officer, weather forecaster, surveyor and many more.